b3j0f/simpleneed/README.md

 As soon as possible because **winter is coming...**

 # What do I mean by privacy ?
-I don't trust technology, therefore, I don't want to track people !
-Only homeless location and needs will be shared anonymously !
+I don't trust in technology, therefore, I don't want to track people !
+Only homeless location and needs will be shared anonymously, and location tracking will be on client side !

 [![](https://liberapay.com/assets/widgets/donate.svg)](https://liberapay.com/b3j0f/donate)